bibanon/bibanon/BASC-Anthology.md

 * [Medieval II: Total War](http://lparchive.org/A-Scotsman-In-Egypt/) - A Scotsman in Egypt: The golden standard of narratives
    * It is 1080.
 William the Conqueror rules England, the Dark Ages have just begun, and two Scottish princes are waking up from their hangovers, only to find that they are on an invasion fleet headed towards Egypt.
 The result will fill a 200 year chronicle and change the course of human history.
 Also has a sequel, [An Egyptian in Scotland](http://lparchive.org/An-Egyptian-in-Scotland/).

+* [Minesweeper](http://lparchive.org/Minesweeper/) - What's yours is minesweeper
+   * Canada must always be ready in case of an American invasion.
+To prepare their peacekeeping troops for the horrors of war, they are put through the toughest training exercise known to man: sweeping for live mines.
+Many lives are lost, and many Maple Hearts given out, but this ragtag band of recruits will stop at nothing to protect their country.

 ## Unique Subreddits

 * /r/Excel - Stuck at work with a Windows computer that is totally locked down?
 With the power of bloated Excel, you can create a GUI with Visual Basic to access the Win32 API, and create helpful tools, basic games, a Web Browser form, even a media player that streams movies from your SSH home server.
 And all processes are shown as subdivisions of Excel!
 It's the equivalent of a programmable calculator for cubicle workers.